 To convert an octal number to decimal, you can use the positional method, where each digit in the octal number is multiplied by powers of 8 based on its position.
 Starting from the rightmost digit (the least significant digit), which represents 80, each subsequent digit to the left represents increasing powers of 8.

-steps:

-to convert octal to decimal, use the positional method:
+For the steps to convert octal to decimal, use the positional method:

 Each digit represents a power of 8, starting from the right.